 A Medical Solution for Disaster Response in Texas

 The Texas Health Services Authority (THSA) is currently working with key stakeholders exploring the development and expansion of the Patient Unified Lookup System for Emergencies (PULSE) in Texas.
 A national initiative of The Sequoia Project, this is the same system that first responders and medical providers turned to during the 2018 California wildfires.
 It is also being considered by the states of Florida and North Carolina as part of their statewide emergency response during hurricanes and other natural disasters.

 With a simple search on PULSE, authenticated providers can access medications, allergies, diagnoses, and lab results for those displaced outside their typical healthcare environment.
 The networks that authorized providers link into have already taken all necessary HIPAA precautions to protect patient data.
-PULSE is designed to provide interconnectivity to enable provider organizations (including health information exchanges (HIEs) and healthcare professionals to query for and view patient documents during disasters).
+PULSE is designed to interconnect disparate health information from multiple sources in response to a natural disaster.
+This allows healthcare professionals to query and view patient documents when they need it most.

 PULSE limits access to the system by authenticating only authorized users.
 PULSE allows the viewing of patents’ critical medical records and limits access to a “view only” format.

 History of PULSE